i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 #### Tithonian
 A working definition is near the base of the _Hybonoticeras hybonotum_ ammonite zone and lowest occurrence of _Gravesia_ genus, and the base of magnetic polarity chronozone M22An.

 Possible candidates GSSPs considered so far are at Mt.
-Crussol or Canjuers (SE France) and Fornazzo (Sicily, S. Italy).
+Crussol or Canjuers (SE France), Fornazzo (Sicily, S. Italy) and sites in South America.

-The convenor of the Tithonian Working Group is Federico Olóriz Sáez, Departamento de Estratigrafía y Paleontología, Facultad de Ciencias – Universidad de Granada, Av.
-Fuentenueva s/n – 18071 Granada, e-mail: foloriz[AT]ugr.es.
-The working group is currently being redefined so if you are interested in being considered please contact Angela Coe.
+The convenor of the Tithonian Working Group is Ana Bertha Villaseñor.
+The secretary is Verónica Vennari.

 **Papers on sections that are also relevant include:**